 — Kraken Exchange (@krakenfx) January 5, 2019

 The report also shows that the Law Enforcement Inquiries sent to Kraken was three times more in 2018 than in 2017.
 Notably, The last quarter of 2018 indicates the maximum number of requests, with 65 in October, 44 in November and 47 in December.
 Kraken is an exchange which is having a sizable American user base amounting to nearly 20 percent of all customers.
 The exchange blames legal compliance costs for being one of the major cause behind businesses deciding to block US users.
 The exchange emphasizes in a Tweet stating, “you can see why many businesses choose to block US users.”
+Read more to have a detailed knowledge about the cryptocurrency exchange in USA.

 The exchange firm added that the Cost of handling subpoenas (regardless of licenses) is quickly becoming a barrier to entry.”
 Kraken also noted that the investigators didn’t understand the amount of struggle it takes to submit “petabytes of data,” particularly when the information the agencies seek related to a handful of transactions.